matthewvb77/BuzzCode/README.md

 Provide specific tasks for best results.
 Review all code before execution.

+## How it works

+BuzzCode acts as an AI-to-Computer interface to an OpenAI GPT model.
+Upon task submission, the GPT model generates a subtask list, which the user can then confirm, cancel, or regenerate.
+Please note that this process is experimental and may not always produce the expected results.

 ## Feedback

 Join us on our [Discord Server](https://discord.com/invite/8UQTFvg8e7) for bug reports and feature suggestions.